 In August they have their annual Preis der Diana which is a huge race sponsored by Henkel.
 Semi-famous Dusseldorfers are known to go there attempting to recreate Ascot, crazy hats galore!
 Kiddie activities available, and parents can sip some champagne while placing bets and watching the races.

-Located just on the borders of Grafenberg and Gerresheim, indoor sporting facility with everything; spa, bowling, football (soccer) squash courts, etc. Great for kids birthday parties.
+Located just on the borders of Grafenberg and Gerresheim, indoor sporting facility with everything; spa, bowling, football (soccer) squash courts, etc. Great for kid’s birthday parties.
+You can also find some awesome coupons and discounts for these kinds of activities on Groupon too!

 Japanese florist, very creative flower arranging, located next to Rizza Japanese restaurant on Grafenberg allee.